Payday 2: Sales

 Payday 2 is Overkill's first game to have a boxed retail release.
 The director of Payday 2, David Goldfarb, stated that "Payday 2 has become just too big to reserve release on Xbox Live and PlayStation Network alone."
 Reports of strong sales in the first week and shortages led 505 Games to work with retailers in distributing more copies of the game.
 The game was still distributed through the PlayStation Network, Xbox Live and Steam services as planned.

 On 8 August 2013, just under a week before launch, Starbreeze Studios confirmed that the game was profitable from pre-orders, covering all of the money invested by the publisher 505 Games.
 All new profit will be divided between the studio and publisher.

-The game has sold 1.58 million copies as of September 2013.
-80% of those sales were digital.
-As of 1 November 2014, Payday: The Heist and Payday 2 together have sold more than 9 million units.
+As of January 2023, Payday 2 has sold over 40 million copies.

 As part of its reported restructuring plan following financial difficulties in 2018, due to Overkill's The Walking Dead commercial failure and costly development, Starbreeze stated that they plan to release Payday 3 by 2023.